 The entire project is build around pre-set hardware and in-vehicle controls.
-Software product design, prototyping, testing, and implementation tasks were completed under an extremely compressed timeframe in order to meet customer deadlines, and showcase customer's latest platform at the top automotive event in Geneva (Switzerland).
+Software product design, prototyping, testing, and implementation tasks were completed under an extremely compressed timeframe in order to meet customer deadlines, and showcase customer's latest infotainment platform at the top automotive event in Geneva (Switzerland).
 To meet internal and external deadlines, some functionalities where compromised, and replaced with high quality visual effects.
-As timeline did not allow for the ideal upfront planning, developers were put together to working in parallel with UX designers to develop the base wireframes on spot.
-In order to assist the development UX designers had to jump ahead of the visual approach rapidly gathering Graphic designs' insights on the critical visuals which had not been created yet
+As timeline did not allow for the ideal upfront planning, developers were put together to working in parallel with designers to develop the base wireframes on spot.
+In order to assist the development visual designers had to jump ahead rapidly gathering Product Analyst and UX Strategist insights on the critical visuals which had not been created yet

 05. The Structure

 To assist on driver transition and to solve the problem of traditional automotive designs, minimalist, distinctive and clear visual structure along with content hierarchy was applied to reflect existing user behaviour.
 Horizontal content alignment was applied to simulate familiar consumer electronics mobile interfaces.
 Most critical information was pulled upfront: Traffic alerts, audio library, most recent contacts, and voice assistant.
 3-rd party apps support was brought on top of existing dashboard functionality.
 In order to fit the 3-rd party apps into the vehicle displays, the content was scaled and graded to the vehicle GUI (aka.
 Graphic User Interface) standards